Pixel Code

 Advice No. 2: Be sincere

-Preach Islam just for the sake of Allah.
+Preach Islam just for the sake of Allah especially in youth.
 Be sincere in your intentions that all you are doing is for bringing someone closer to Allah The Almighty.
 Don’t think yourself a teacher that you should be respected.
 Don’t be arrogant in your conversations.
 Guidance is always from Allah.
 Make Dua and sincere efforts to bring someone on the right path.
 Remember Allah can also misguide you if He wills (we seek refuge in Allah from that).

 Advice No. 3: Give references according to Quran and Sunnah